Mueang Ratchaburi district: Environment

 Since at least 2001, villagers of tambon Nam Pu have complained about toxic wastewater from an industrial waste treatment plant they suspected of contaminating their water.
 Wax Garbage Recycle Centre, an industrial waste treatment plant, began its operation in the upstream area of Nam Pu Creek about the same time as contamination became evident.
 The pollution spread to tambon Rang Bua of Chom Bueng district.
 Responding to complaints, the Thai Pollution Control Department tested creek water and groundwater.
 It found that levels of heavy metals (lead, nickel, and barium) exceeded their standards.
-They also found high levels of volatile organic compounds (VOC) such as toluene, xylene, ethylbenzene, benzene, 1,1,2-trichloromethane and Cis-1,2-dichloroethylene.
+They also found high levels of volatile organic compounds (VOC) such as toluene, xylene, ethylbenzene, benzene and cis-1,2-dichloroethylene.
 The Department of Industrial Works and Ratchaburi's Industry Office, since 2002, have sent 19 letters ordering the plant to improve its operation, and at least six orders for the plant to shut down parts of its facility.
 Despite efforts by the authorities, the plant is still in operation and toxic wastewater contamination continues unabated.